nfriedli/docs.spotin.ch/docs/perennite.md

-# Pérennité
+# Sustainability

-Spot in assure la pérénnité des redirections.
-C’est une nécessité pour les organisations qui souhaitent graver des codes QR qui restent identiques durant des années.
+Spot in ensures the durability of redirects.
+This is a must for organizations wishing to engrave QR codes that remain identical for years.

-Trop de codes QR sont mènent à des pages vides, des contenus modifiés ou des erreurs 404.
-L’*association Spot in* propose une solution qui permet d’éviter ces erreurs
+Too many QR codes lead to empty pages, changed content or 404 errors.
+The *association Spot in* offers a solution to avoid these errors

-## Pérennité de la solution
+## Durability of the solution

-La solution Spot in est portée par l’*association Spot in*.
-L’association est financée par ses utilisateurs et elle assure la longévité de sa solution.
+The Spot in solution is supported by the *association Spot in*.
+The association is financed by its users, and ensures the longevity of its solution.

-Spot in s’engage à maintenir toute redirection au moins XXX années.
+Spot in undertakes to maintain all redirections for at least XXX years.

-## Codes QR modifiables
+## Editable QR codes

-En soi, un code QR n’est jamais modifiable.
-Il renvoie toujours à une URL précise qui ne change jamais.
-L’intérêt de Spot in est d’agir en tant qu’intermédiaire.
-L’URL finale de redirection peut être modifiée en tout temps.
-Avec les avantages suivants:
+QR codes are never modifiable.
+It always refers to a specific URL that never changes.
+The advantage of Spot in is that it acts as an intermediary.
+The final redirection URL can be modified at any time.
+With the following advantages:

-- lorsque la structure d’un site change, les renvois sont modifiés pour arriver vers la nouvelle adresse (même quand le site ne gère pas la redirection de ses nouvelles URL)
+- when a site's structure changes, referrals are modified to arrive at the new address (even when the site doesn't manage the redirection of its new URLs)
-- il est possible de modifier un code QR à distance (pas besoin de se déplacer physiquement pour apposer un nouveau code)
+- a QR code can be modified remotely (no need to physically go to the site to affix a new code)
-- elle est indépendant du site de destination (tous les CMS permettent des redirections, mais elles sont souvent abandonnées lors des refontes)
+- it's independent of the destination site (all CMS allow redirections, but they're often abandoned during redesigns)

-## Identifiants uniques
+## Unique identifiers

-Chaque spot dispose d’un identifiant unique (*unique ID*).
-Même si le spot est désactivé, l’identifiant reste attribué.
-Ainsi, un spot abandonné ne peut jamais être remplacé par un autre spot.
+Each spot has a unique identifier (*unique ID*).
+Even if the spot is deactivated, the ID remains assigned.
+So an abandoned spot can never be replaced by another spot.